 Add to Cart

-(21 hours, 2 weeks) Understanding the structure and dynamics of a family is important to the practice of family mediation.
-This course will discuss the Family Systems Theory and highlight the impact separation and divorce can have on the family unit.
-Specifically, the physical, cognitive, social, and emotional implications on children and the parents.
-Students should gain insight into the re-negotiated family unit and learn about the impact this life change can have on all relationships involved and how to reinforce positive reciprocal relationships through the practice of mediation.
+-- Live session times: 6:30 – 8:30 PM EDT, Tuesdays, and Wednesdays (mandatory) -- Understanding the structure and dynamics of a family is important to the practice of family mediation.
+This course will discuss family systems theory and highlight the impact separation and divorce can have on the family unit–specifically, the physical, cognitive, social, and emotional implications on children and the parents.
+Students should gain insight into the renegotiated family unit and learn about the impact this life change can have on all relationships involved.
+Students will learn how to reinforce positive reciprocal relationships through the practice of mediation.
+This course is accredited for nine hours of training required by Family Mediation Canada (FMC) for the Cert.FRM designation.
+Required Textbook: The Family Dispute Resolution Handbook, 6th Edition + USB – (Print – $130)

 Screening for Family Violence, Abuse & Power Balances